UrbanVampire/libvirt-backup/README.md

 For your convenience, the script adds a complete list of your virtual machines and their disks to the configuration file.
 To generate an up-to-date list delete or rename the configuration file and run the script, a new configuration template with an up-to-date list will be generated.

+If you want to use a script with different settings (e.g., archiving, storage location, or log method), create a copy of the script with a different name, and it will use its own settings file.

 ## Known issues:

 The script does not support VM's names and paths with spaces.